Landrentestelsel

-The Landrentestelsel (literally: Land Securities System) was a system of taxation in the Dutch East Indies, in which the indigenous population paid 2/5 of its agricultural products grown or a similar sum to the colonial administration.
-It was replaced with the Cultivation System by Johannes van den Bosch in 1830.
+The Landrentestelsel (literally: Land Tax System) (1816-1830) was a system of taxation levied in the Dutch East Indies after regaining control of Java in 1816, by the Treaty of Paris, in which the indigenous population paid a predetermined portion (half, two-fifths, or one-third) of its agricultural products grown or a similar sum to the colonial administration.
+Predated by the Landrente (Land Tax) introduced to the island colony under British administration by the Lieutenant Governor General Thomas Stamford Raffles in 1811.
+It was replaced with the Cultivation System implemented by Johannes van den Bosch in 1830.